top of page

 • Charging station (sometimes, it was random plugs that you had to use in the bathrooms to charge stuff, but some had actual charging stations).

-(Camping costs between 1000 to 2000 ISK per adult (kids are free) which is about $8-$15.)
+(Camping costs between 1000 to 2000 ISK per adult (kids are free) which is about $8-$15 at the time of writing.)

 But do I recommend roughing it and just bringing your tent along to save some dollars?
 Nope.
 Absolutely not.

 I like adventure, I like doing epic things, but seeing people in tents at campsites just made me sad.
 It’s really cold at night and the wind can get pretty gnarly.
-KI feel like the campervan was the perfect balance of epic and comfort.
+I feel like the campervan was the perfect balance of epic and comfort.

 Our favorite campgrounds that we went to are: